 Chronic diseases pose an ever-increasing challenge to all health care systems.
-Aside from chronic illnesses acquired through infection many of the non-communicable diseases (NCDs), mainly cardiovascular diseases, cancers, diabetes, obesity, chronic respiratory diseases, musculoskeletal diseases and mental disorders represent a significant threat to human health and development in today’s world.
-Statically, these NCD factors are the world’s leading causes of death.
+Aside from chronic illnesses acquired through infection, many non-communicable diseases (NCDs) represent a significant threat to human health and development in today’s world.
+Such diseases of this category include: cardiovascular diseases, cancers, diabetes, obesity, chronic respiratory diseases, musculoskeletal diseases and mental disorders.
+Statically, these NCDs are the world’s leading causes of death.
 NCDs are a result of a combination of various genetic, environmental and especially lifestyle factors, including smoking, alcohol abuse, unhealthy diets and physical inactivity.
-NCDs are often prevalent in disadvantaged socio-economic populations and areas and represent a major obstacle to the economic development of many countries.
+NCDs are often prevalent in disadvantaged socio-economic areas and represent a major obstacle to the economic development of many countries.

-The burden of disease from NCDs is often multiple and chronic, and the illness and suffering of the individual significant.
+The burden of disease from NCDs is often multiple and chronic.
+As a result, the illness experience and overall suffering of the individual increases.
 Only a combined, primary care based, collaborative and whole-person approach can be successful.

-WMA advocates for a complete approach that links individual risk factors with social and economic determinants of health, conditions in which people are born, grow, live, work and age, and the influences of society.
-From the outset, member states must address NCDs alongside SDHs and communicable diseases and not in isolation or as part of a vertical approach.
+The World Medical Association (WMA) advocates for a complete approach that links individual risk factors with social determinants of health (SDH).
+These include conditions in which people are born, grow, live, work and age, as well as the influences of society.
+From the outset, member states must address NCDs alongside SDHs in addition to communicable diseases and not in isolation or as part of a vertical approach.

 Tobacco is the leading preventable cause of death in the world and causes several million deaths each year worldwide.
 Tobacco consumption affects every organ in the body and is a risk factor for six of the eight leading causes of deaths in the world.

-Strengthening health systems and effective preventative measures for disease in general, would see an improvement in healthcare in general and would therefore result in an improvement in the treatment of both communicable and non-communicable diseases simultaneously.
+Strengthening health systems and effective preventative measures for disease in general would see an improvement in healthcare in general.
+This would result in an improvement in the treatment of both communicable and non-communicable diseases simultaneously.

 It is for these reasons that the WMA has outlined the following key messages regarding the handling of the NCD epidemic.
 The WMA encourages:

-- a focus on equitable access to health care as a human right so as to address the significant disparities within the same country and between different countries.
+- A focus on equitable access to health care as a human right to address the significant disparities within the same country and among different countries.